Pneumatic Nail Guns

 A pneumatic nailer uses the same sort of hammer as a solenoid nailer: It has a sliding piston that drives a long blade.
 When the air pressure above the piston head is greater than below it, the piston is forced downward.
 When the air pressure below the piston is greater than above it, the piston stays up.
 The trigger mechanism serves to channel the flow of compressed air to shift this balance.
-The diagram below shows a typical valve system used in this type of gun:

-In this design, a movable valve plunger (a) sits above the piston head (b).
+For example let's say a movable valve plunger (a) sits above the piston head (b).
 When the trigger is in the released position, compressed air can flow to both sides of the valve plunger.
 It flows directly through the air reservoir to a lip around the bottom of the plunger, through the trigger valve (c) and a small plastic tube (d) until it reaches the area above the plunger.
 Since compressed air flows to both sides of the plunger, air pressure balances out.
 But the plunger is also attached to a spring (e), which pushes it downward.
 This shifts the pressure balance: When the trigger is released, there is always greater pressure above the plunger than below it.